JonathanWade24/hematrack-showcase/README.md

 *   **2023-10-27:** (Placeholder for older relevant entries based on summary - adjust date) Refactored `SampleViewer.tsx` to handle nested assay results from Drizzle queries (`SampleWithAllResults` type) and updated HVR data display.
 *   **2023-10-27:** (Placeholder) Resolved NextAuth.js v5 authentication issues on `/samples/[id]` page by using the exported `auth()` function from `src/app/api/auth/[...nextauth]/route.ts` instead of `getServerSession`.
 *   **2023-10-26:** (Placeholder) Began refactor of data entry (`/data-entry/individual`) from API routes to Next.js Server Actions.
 Created `saveSampleInfoAction` with auth and Zod validation.
+*   **2024-07-30:** Fixed a data saving issue in the data entry form (`src/components/data-entry/SampleEntryForm.tsx`) where assays other than Advia were not saving correctly.
+The root cause was missing `name` attributes on the `<Input>` and `<Select>` components within the individual assay section files (e.g., `src/components/data-entry/form-sections/DNASection.tsx`, `PBMCSection.tsx`, etc.).
+Added the appropriate `name` attributes to all relevant fields, ensuring `FormData` correctly captures their values for the server actions.

 ## Configuration Points